Invoice Finance comes in two main forms, Invoice Discounting and Factoring.

 Factoring is often suitable for you if you:-

-- Have a smaller business and/or;
+- Have a smaller or new start business

-- Are less able to keep their bookkeeping systems fully up to date and/or;
+- Are less able to keep their bookkeeping systems fully up to date

-- Have a business which perhaps demonstrates a higher degree of risk to a lender’
+- Have a business which perhaps demonstrates a higher degree of risk to a lender

-Finally, it is worth noting that some of these invoice finance and factoring lenders will often extend other credit facilities to your business provided that you maintain the “core” invoice finance or factoring facility with them.
+Finally, it is worth noting that some of these invoice finance lenders will often extend other credit facilities to your business provided that you maintain the “core” invoice finance or factoring facility with them.
 This can provided additional cash flow assistance if necessary – for example via stock funding or enterprise finance guarantee scheme.

 Please contact us today for a free initial consultation.